Cuban Americans: Politics

 In regards to the 2020 United States presidential election in Florida, Trump increased his level of support with younger Cuban Americans.
 In the aftermath of Trump attempting to overturn the election and the subsequent storming of the U.S. Capitol on January 6, 2021, a report by Foreign Policy alleged that Cuban Americans within Miami were among the most ardent believers of his conspiracy theories.
 Cuban-Americans were the 2nd largest ethnic minority group to have been arrested for the Jan 6, 2021 Capitol riot behind Filipino Americans.

+By the 2024 United States presidential election, support for Donald Trump among Cuban-American voters reached historical highs.
+According to Florida International University's (FIU) 2024 Cuba Poll, 68% of likely Cuban-American voters in Miami-Dade County supported Trump over Democratic nominee Kamala Harris, marking the highest recorded level of approval for Trump in the survey's history.
+This shift was heavily reinforced by strong support for hardline policies toward Havana; 55% of South Florida Cuban Americans favored continuing the United States embargo against Cuba and isolating the Cuban government, which is a core element of Trump's "maximum pressure" foreign policy stance, even as a majority acknowledged the embargo's economic toll.
+Researchers noted that while younger, U.S.-born Cuban Americans remained more politically divided, the community broadly aligned with the Republican Party's hardline approach over Obama-era diplomatic engagement.

 Socioeconomics

 The median household income for U.S.-born Cuban Americans is $57,000, higher than the overall U.S. median household income of $52,000.

 However, the median annual personal earnings for foreign born Cuban Americans is $25,000, which is lower than that of US population at $30,000.
 Around 20% of Cuban-Americans live in poverty, compared to 25% of Latinos generally and 16% of non-Hispanic Americans.
 The ability of the average Cuban-American to out-earn the average Latino makes it easier for Cuban-Americans to avoid poverty.
 Historically, Cuban-Americans have also enjoyed greater benefits due to their "refugee" status within U.S. immigration policy.
 These benefits, such as those provided by the Cuban American Act of 1966, have allowed Cuban-Americans to enjoy an easier time of navigating economic obstacles.